2013 Cadillac Escalade Performance

 Acceleration and Power

 For the most part, reviewers think the Escalade gets up to speed quickly.
 One critic calls the engine smooth and likes the amount of torque on tap.
 Another auto writer says it strained when trying to get up to highway speeds.
-In terms of the transmission, one test driver notes that it shifts smoothly.

 - "Conventional Escalades are robust, regardless of body style.
 Credit also goes to the smooth 6-speed transmission, which delivers prompt shifts when needed." -- Consumer Guide